 Shrimp etouffee (correctly written “étouffée”; pronounced “ā-too-FAY”) literally means “smothered shrimp”.
 We’re going to make “the smother” first and cook the shrimp after rewarming the sauce and right before serving.

-The roux is, without a doubt, the rate-limiting step for delivering a good etouffee.
+The roux is, without a doubt, the most time-consuming step for delivering a good etouffee.
 We’re shooting for a light peanut butter color (the roux will continue to cook and develop after we add the vegetables and sauté them for a few minutes).

-I have a fantastic heavy-bottomed, non-stick skillet that I use for this dish (I’ll include my affiliate Sur La Table link below the recipe).
+I have a fantastic heavy-bottomed, non-stick skillet that I use for this dish.
 As you’ll see in the video below, this pan is SO nonstick that a silicone spatula is sufficient to completely scrape the bottom and sides of the pan (however, most pans will require using a whisk).

 I melt the butter over medium-low heat, incorporate the flour, and whisk continuously until a caramel/peanut butter color and nutty aroma develop.
 Check it out: